riot/riot/README.md

 ## Thanks

-Special thanks to Browserstack for their support
+Special thanks to Browserstack and for their support

 <table cellpadding="8">
     <tr>